alicolville/Weight-Tracker/readme.txt

 9.0 - Non weight entries!
 Support for custom field entries only!
 New custom field shortcodes.

 == Changelog ==

+= 9.0.4 =

+* Bug fix: Fixed an issue where weight entry hooks were not being fired correctly (so awards etc not being issues as expected).

 = 9.0.3 =